Priyankasaggu11929/priyankasaggu11929.github.io/_posts/2020-08-05-pfd-automating-file-and-filesystems.md

 ---

-I already had noted down couple of points, around reading & writing files in Python, in the last post.
-So, extending it more here,
+I already had noted down couple of points, around reading & writing files in Python, in my [last post](https://priyankasaggu11929.github.io/learning-python/2020/08/03/python-for-devOps-notes1.html).
+So, extending it more here...

 - Apart from the `csv` module, the `Pandas` package is also a mainstay in data science world when it comes to processing large datasets.